 Napy is a founding member and president of AVBRG, a business networking group in the Antelope Valley, CA. He attends weekly meetings and other networking events from local chambers of commerce.

-Currently, Napy engineers sessions for StudiRoll clients, plays shows with Seventh Switch and other local bands, engineers PA sound and recording for One West Media including artists Chuck Murphy and Big Coyote Band, plays guitar on artist’s recording sessions, creates new Napynap material, sharpens recording and video skills, and would like to contribute something towards school and city arts programs to benefit young minds in his local community.
+Currently, Napy engineers sessions for StudiRoll clients, plays shows with Seventh Switch and other local bands, engineers PA sound and recording for One West Media including artists Chuck Murphy and Big Coyote Band, plays guitar on artist’s recording sessions, creates new Napynap material, sharpens recording and video skills, and is working with the nonprofit organization ‘Music and Kids’ to help contribute an artistic and business entertainment vision to young aspiring minds in educational schools that have accepted assistance.